About

 “her playing is altogether of an extraordinary calibre.”

-“a hugely impressive CD… Gavrić commands a wonderfully wide range of keyboard colour.
+, October 2010“a hugely impressive CD… Gavrić commands a wonderfully wide range of keyboard colour.
 This is very high-class Schubert playing indeed.”
-Andrew Clements, The Guardian, January 2011 Read more here
+Andrew Clements, Read more here

-“one of the most interesting and assured debuts on disc in 2010” Andrew McGregor on CD Review, BBC Radio 3
+, January 2011“one of the most interesting and assured debuts on disc in 2010” Andrew McGregor on CD Review,

 “a particularly poignant account of Janáček’s In the Mists.
-Her taste, lyrical allure and tonal glow suit Liszt’s Three Petrarch Sonnets well… beautifully expressed” The Daily Telegraph, August 2010 Read full review here
+Her taste, lyrical allure and tonal glow suit Liszt’s Three Petrarch Sonnets well… beautifully expressed” Read full review here

-“Gavric’s playing throughout is notable for its beautiful sound, musical integrity and introspection.”
-Gramophone, November 2010 Read full review here
+, August 2010“Gavric’s playing throughout is notable for its beautiful sound, musical integrity and introspection.”
+Read full review here

-“Gavric seems drawn to the points at which sunshine and shadow converge… the phrasing carefully considered and imaginatively voiced.”
-The Independent on Sunday, August 2010 Read full review here
+, November 2010“Gavric seems drawn to the points at which sunshine and shadow converge… the phrasing carefully considered and imaginatively voiced.”
+Read full review here

-“A velvety touch, unerring sense of tempo and phrasing… a compelling recital” Classical Music Magazine Read full review here
+, August 2010“A velvety touch, unerring sense of tempo and phrasing… a compelling recital” Read full review here

 Features